 The weather was flawless..
 Azure skies, sunshine with some wispy clouds, and a soft breeze.

 Riding on the scooter with my arms wrapped around my love and my chin resting on his right shoulder, I took in everything around me.
 The scent of incense, drivers filling up their scooters with gas out of Absolut vodka bottles, the aromas of mee goreng and nasi goreng coming from kitchens, locals wrapped in sarongs carrying trays of daily offerings.
 My senses were suspended.
 The atmosphere was intoxicating.

-We knew it would be kind of a long ride, but so far all of the roads we have ridden have been slow, narrow, and easy-going.
+We knew it would be kind of a long ride for a scooter and unfamiliar roads, but so far all of the roads we have ridden have been slow, narrow, and easy-going.
 After fifteen minutes of riding, we entered a busy, speeding highway.
 Fear fogged my vision, and I became hyper anxious.
 Eric wasn’t that experienced on a scooter, and even if he were..
 I would still think it was very dangerous… especially on a speedway.
 My heart was racing, and I was holding on tighter.